 Mostly men get together for a drink at a bar or their friend’s house.
 They usually play poker or watch sports.
 Of course, the activities depend on the culture they reside in.

 What are the preferable days a husband goes out with his friends?

 That depends on the availability.
-Weekends are ideal, but if he has children, probably he spends weekends with his family and choose a night during the work days to meet up with his friends.
+Weekends are ideal, but if he has children, probably he spends weekends with his family and chooses a night during the work days to meet up with his friends.

 Should I ask him about his plans whenever he decides to go out?

 A husband should go out with his friends when he needs it as long as he doesn’t neglect his wife and his responsibilities at home.
-To avoid conflict, communication is essential, especially if he preffers spending time with his friends.
+To avoid conflict, communication is essential, especially if he prefers spending time with his friends.

-It’s important that wives don’t make silly mistakes and avoid:
+Wives mustn’t make silly mistakes and avoid:

 - Deprive him of having a social life.

 - Impose a schedule.